NabilNYMansour/NabilNYMansour/README.md

 ### Hi there 👋
 - I'm Nabil: a computer science student at Toronto Metropolitan University (previously called Ryerson University).
 I like virtually anything related to computers.
 From Robots to video games to web dev to low level design.

-- 🔭 I’m currently in my third year and TAing CPS506 Comparative Programming Languages.
+- 🔭 I’m currently learning shaders :skull: (https://www.shadertoy.com/user/chickenlegs).

 - Below is some stuff I've done before.